gusta01010/SillyTranslator/README.md

-SillyTranslator Translates SillyTavern presets and character cards metadata automatically
+SillyTranslator translates SillyTavern presets and character cards metadata automatically

 ## What is SillyTranslator